Wednesday, January 27, 2010

 The Effectiveness of Teaching Goes Beyond the TFA Characteristics

-I now most of you Americans have been paying attention to the #SOTU tonight, but while I was listening to president Obama, I happen to find a good post about what are the perceptions of what it means a effective teacher in terms of Teach for America.
+I know most of you Americans have been paying attention to the #SOTU tonight, but while I was listening to President Obama, I happen to find a good post about what are the perceptions of what it means an effective teacher in terms of Teach for America.
 Alesha Daughtrey and Ali Kliegman come to discuss their vision of this same concept but in public education.

 In many ways, debating the comparative effectiveness of teachers prepared through traditional teacher education, Teach for America, or other “short-route” preparation programs distracts us from our central challenge in creating effective 21st century public schools.
 There is more variation within traditional teacher education and alternative routes like TFA than between them.(1) And indeed, a close examination of research on TFA cohorts suggests that their teaching effectiveness gains are likely due not to their individual dispositions or test scores, but to the additional training and support they receive over their two years in the classroom.(2)